Fix: Tailwind CSS Classes Not Applying — Styles Missing in Production or Development

 Fonts and custom properties — Tailwind’s built-in font families (font-sans, font-mono) reference CSS custom properties.
 If your CSS resets --font-family, Tailwind fonts may not apply.

-For related CSS issues, see Fix: CSS Animation Not Working and Fix: CSS Variable Not Working.
+For related CSS issues, see Fix: CSS Animation Not Working, Fix: CSS Variable Not Working, Fix: Tailwind v4 Not Working, and Fix: CSS Grid Layout Not Working.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.